What is a Corporate Account: How it Works, Benefits & Tips

 The term ‘business account’ is often used interchangeably with a corporate account.

 Any business entity is free to open a business account.
-It includes corporations, partnership, and sole proprietorship businesses, and limited liability companies.
+It includes corporations, partnerships, and sole proprietorship businesses, and limited liability companies.
+The criteria and documents needed to open a corporate account vary based on the type of business structure.

 Since corporate bank accounts are more formal, they can only be operated by a list of authorized signatories.
 The corporation holding the account can appoint the signatories by passing relevant board resolutions.